Carol M. Peterson Housing Fund

 Through the Carol M. Peterson Housing Fund (CMPHF), the FHLB provides grants up to $7,500 per homeowner to fund accessibility and emergency repairs for low- and moderate-income special needs and elderly homeowners.
 The fund is named in honor of the former FHLB executive who spearheaded FHLB's affordable housing and community investment initiatives for more than two decades.

-CMPHF funds will be available for reservation on a first-come, first-served homeowner-by-homeowner basis and will remain available until all funds have been reserved.
+CMPHF funds will be available for reservation on a first-come, first-served homeowner-by-homeowner basis beginning on June 1, 2018, at 10:00 AM ET and will remain available until all funds have been reserved.
+The FHLB has reserved $1,500,000 for the 2018 offering.
 Additionally, a project is limited to $75,000 in total disbursements under the program.
 However, no one member may utilize more than 10 percent of the available funding.

 For purposes of this program, accessibility rehabilitation includes: installing grab bars and handrails, widening doors, altering cabinets, replacing fixtures, etc. Emergency repairs are considered immediate repairs to an essential system that enables the homeowner to continue to reside in the home.
 Eligible repairs include: repairing roofs, electrical systems, plumbing systems, septic systems, heating and air systems and structural repairs to floors or walls.